pranjalpokharel7/pranjalpokharel7.github.io/content/posts/thank-you.md

 mate from high school through college, currently struggling against the hellish tides of Chartered Accountant (CA) studies.

+To **Nabin Ghimire** and **Laxmi Kanta Poudel**, the two idiots who saved my college life from being miserable. **Nabin Gautam** is probably busy partying with 'Australia's Top Models', but in case you see this, book me a flight ticket ASAP (because I need to join in, sshhh...).

-To **Sanskar Amgain**, the one whom I arguably consider to be the best programmer from our batch. **Sandesh Ghimire**, my first friend in Pulchowk and the man with the best design sense I've met till date. **Ranju G.C.**, the perfect project and lab partner one could ask for (one of the few lone souls who finds my jokes funny).
+To **Sanskar Amgain**, the one whom I consider to be arguably the best programmer from our batch. **Sandesh Ghimire**, my first friend in Pulchowk and the man with the best design sense I've met till date. **Ranju G.C.**, the perfect project and lab partner one could ask for (and one of the few lone souls who finds my jokes funny).

 To **Prabin Paudel**, the guy who has stuck with me through thick and thin.